Schneimi’s Dev Weblog

 'id' => [id_of_your_model]));

-// Uses 'plugin.rating.style1.php' in 'app/config'
+// Uses 'plugin_rating_style1.php' in 'app/config'

 echo $this->element('rating', array('plugin' => 'rating',